alexjomin/openapi-parser/README.md

   merge       Merge multiple openapi specification into one

 Flags:
   -h, --help                        help for openapi-parser
-      --output string   The output file (default "openapi.yaml") --path string     The Folder to parse (default ".")
+      --output string               The output file (default "openapi.yaml") --parse-vendors stringArray   Give the vendor to parse --path string                 The Folder to parse (default ".")
 ```

 ### Example